eacton/CAGEF/Lesson_4/Lesson_4.md

 This lesson is the fourth in a 6-part series.
-The idea is that at the end of the series, you will be able to import and manipulate your data, make exploratory plots, perform some basic statistical tests, test a regression model, and make some even prettier plots and documents to share your results.
+The idea is that at the end of the series, you will be able to import and manipulate your data, make exploratory plots, perform some basic statistical tests, and test a regression model.

 ![](img/data-science-explore.png)

 </br>

 How do we get there?
 Today we are going to be learning data cleaning and string manipulation; this is really the battleground of coding - getting your data into the format where you can analyse it.
-We will also be learning r markdown so that we can easily annotate our code and share it with others in reproducible documents.
-In the next lesson we will learn how to do t-tests and perform regression and modeling in R. And lastly, we will learn to write some functions, which really can save you time and help scale up your analyses.
+In the next lesson we will learn how to do t-tests and perform regression and modeling in R.

 ![](img/spotify-howtobuildmvp.gif)